What is sciatica radiculopathy?

-- Degenerative disc disease — The gradual degeneration of the discs that normally cushion the spine and keep the vertebrae in their proper positions
+- Degenerative disc disease, which is the gradual degeneration of the discs that normally cushion the spine and keep the vertebrae in their proper positions

-- Spinal stenosis — The narrowing of the spinal canal or the foramina, which are the passageways that protect the nerves as they branch out from the spinal cord
+- Spinal stenosis, described as the narrowing of the spinal canal or the foramina, which are the passageways that protect the nerves as they branch out from the spinal cord

-- Osteophytes — The formation of bone spurs can cause nerve compression and other forms of soft tissue irritation
+- Osteophytes, which are bone spurs that can cause nerve compression and other forms of soft tissue irritation

-- Osteoarthritis — The degeneration of the facet joints that stabilize adjacent vertebrae, resulting in back stiffness, inflamed tissue and nerve compression
+- Osteoarthritis, involving the degeneration of the facet joints that stabilize adjacent vertebrae, resulting in back stiffness, inflamed tissue and nerve compression

-- Injury — Traumatic or sports-related injuries can lead to a trapped sciatic nerve
+- Injury that is traumatic or sports-related, which leads to a trapped sciatic nerve

-- Disease or infection — The presence of disease or infection can lead to sciatica and other radiculopathy
+- Disease or infection that can lead to sciatica and radiculopathy

-If you are experiencing sciatica symptoms or any other type of radiculopathy, see a physician for a thorough evaluation and diagnosis.
+If you are experiencing sciatica symptoms or any other type of radiculopathy, see a doctor for a thorough evaluation and diagnosis.

 Treatment for sciatica radiculopathy

-Once the origin of your symptoms is known, your physician can recommend treatment that is specifically tailored to your condition.
-Sciatica symptoms, including radiculopathy, often respond to conservative, nonsurgical treatments such as heat therapy, pain medication and targeted exercises.
+Once the origin of your symptoms is known, your doctor can recommend treatment that is specifically tailored to your condition.
+Sciatica symptoms, including radiculopathy, often respond to conservative treatments, such as heat therapy, pain medication and targeted exercises.
 At times, however, these conservative measures fail to relieve sciatic pain.
 Surgery may be recommended in these extreme cases.

 Minimally invasive spine surgery at Laser Spine Institute